Distributional Vision-Language Alignment by Cauchy-Schwarz Divergence: Experiments

 \textbf{Datasets.} Following a previous T2I approach~\citep{patel2024eclipse}, we train our method on four datasets: \textbf{MSCOCO} \citep{lin2014microsoft}, \textbf{CC3M} \citep{sharma2018conceptual}, \textbf{CC12M} \citep{changpinyo2021conceptual}, and \textbf{LAION-HighResolution-5M} \citep{schuhmann2022laion}.
 MSCOCO contains 80K images paired with multiple captions.
 CC3M and CC12M include about 2.5M and 10M image-text pairs, respectively.
 LAION-HighResolution comprises 175M high-resolution pairs, from which we select 5M for training.
 We evaluate the aligned model on the MSCOCO 30K validation set.

 \textbf{Experimental setup.} We build our method based on unCLIP-style approaches (e.g., DALL-E-2~\citep{ramesh2022hierarchical}, Karlo~\citep{kakaobrain2022karlo-v1-alpha}, Kandinsky~\citep{razzhigaev2023kandinsky}).
-These methods typically train a diffusion prior module on large-scale datasets (hundreds of millions data) to map text representations into the image representation space.
-The diffused text representations are fed into a separate decoder for image generation.
+These methods train a diffusion prior module on large-scale datasets (hundreds of millions of samples) to map text into the image representation space, and use a decoder to generate images.

 Differently, CS-Aligner trains an adapter to align text representations to image feature space on small-scale datasets, e.g., MSCOCO (0.08M), CC3M (3M), and CC12M (12M), and LAION-HighRes subset (5M).
 After alignment, we directly process the aligned text features using the pretrained decoder of the large-scale methods (e.g., Karlo and Kandinsky) to generate images, without additional prior modules or multiple diffusion steps.
 We evaluate generation quality with the FID score \citep{heusel2017gans}, which measures how closely generated images match the real image distribution.
 This metric is particularly well-suited for evaluating modality alignment, as it directly reflects the distribution distance.
 Additional details can be found in {Appendix~\ref{sec:implementation-details}}.